trailblazer/roar/README.markdown

 end
 ```

-To embed a resource, you can use an inline representer or use `:extend` to specify the name.
+To embed a resource, you can use an inline representer or use `:extend` to specify the representer name.

 ```ruby
 album.to_json